Russian Movies with Russian Subtitles: 5 Sources for Learning and Entertainment

-However, if you want to take your learning to the next level, it’s time to upgrade to some Russian-on-Russian subtitling action.
+If you want to take your learning to the next level, it’s time to upgrade to some Russian subtitling action.

-Thankfully, Russian students aren’t lacking for online Russian movie options, and plenty of these options have Russian subtitles.
+Thankfully, Russian students aren’t lacking in online Russian movie options, and plenty of these options have Russian subtitles.

 So if you’re ready for a Russian learning experience unlike any other, check out these five great sources for Russian movies with Russian subtitles.

 Founded in 2006, Star Media produces and distributes movies, TV shows and more.
-And lucky for Russian students, they also maintain an active, popular YouTube channel.
+Luckily for Russian students, they also maintain an active, popular YouTube channel.